TomReintjes/BEP-LIDC-IDRI-2022/README.md

 The multitask model is almost the same as the Baseline model, but an annotation is added with  sigmoid and linear as activation

 For improve the speed of the model, a keras.mixed_precision.LossScaleOptimizer is used.
 Also the EarlyStopping function is used to prevent overfitting.

+ALL files contain short description as explaination created functions.